apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### April 12th, 2019: Apache Jackrabbit Oak 1.6.17 released
+Jackrabbit Oak 1.6.17 is a patch release that contains fixes and improvements over the previous 1.6.x release.
+See the [downloads](downloads.html#oak1.6) page for more details.

 #### April 11th, 2019: Apache Jackrabbit 2.19.2 released
 Apache Jackrabbit 2.19.2 is an unstable release cut directly from trunk, with a focus on new features and other improvement.
 See the